Try the Buf Schema Registry

 Call the endpoint

-With the server/main.go
+With the provided server/main.go

-and client/main.go
+and the client/main.go

-implementations shown above, run the server and call the PutPet
+implementation shown above, run the server and call the PutPet

 endpoint from the client.